kulraj89/OJET-VDOM/README.md

 ## Getting Started

-There are three part of the application .
-Part 3 code is in this git .
+There are three parts of the application.
+The code for part 3 is in this repository.

 • Part 1: Upload  images to OCI bucket.